 Truck drivers need to park for different reasons and there are unique challenges for various types of parking needs.
-Drivers must adhere to Federal HOS regulations that place specific time limits on driving and rest intervals.
+Drivers must adhere to Federal hours of service (HOS) regulations that place specific time limits on driving and rest intervals.
 Drivers almost always need to park and wait for delivery windows at shippers and receivers, and sometimes are impacted by unexpected road closures or congestion.
 Finally, truck drivers are essential workers, who need to take personal breaks for rest and safety.

 Lack of authorized or designated truck parking results in drivers parked on shoulders, on-off ramps, and in the lots of neighboring businesses.
 Improving these conditions improves safety and operations not only for motor carriers, but also for the traveling public as they benefit from better visibility and roadway shoulders that are clear for emergency use.
-Because of these reasons, the CORE MPO and its State and regional partners should work to increase access to truck parking throughout the region.
+Because of these reasons, the CORE MPO and its state and regional partners should work to increase access to truck parking throughout the region.

-Furthermore, the region should work to align future investments in the region's truck parking capacity with the State's AFCs.
-Heavy-duty electric trucks offer significant greenhouse gas emissions reductions per mile compared to diesel vehicles.
-As discussed in section 3.4, AFCs comprise a national network of plug-in EV charging and hydrogen, propane, and natural gas fueling infrastructure along national highway system corridors.55 Because of the time required to charge a heavy truck in the most economic manner, it makes sense to collocate truck parking with electric truck charging.
+Furthermore, the region should work to align future investments in the region's truck parking capacity with the state's alternative fuel corridors (AFCs).
+Heavy duty electric trucks offer significant greenhouse gas emissions reductions per mile compared to diesel vehicles.
+As discussed in section 3.4, AFCs comprise a national network of plug-in electric vehicle (EV) charging and hydrogen, propane, and natural gas fueling infrastructure along national highway system corridors.54 Because of the time required to charge a heavy truck in the most economic manner, it makes sense to collocate truck parking with electric truck charging.